mjwood10/metar-fetcher/README.md

 Simple program to illustrate concurrency and reading JSON data from a URL.

-The program takes a list of airport codes as command line arguments and concurrenlty fetches the current weather conditions (METAR) for each airport from https://avwx.rest/ and outputs the decoded information to to STDOUT.
+The program takes a list of airport codes as command line arguments and concurrenlty fetches the current weather conditions (METARs) for each airport from https://avwx.rest/ and outputs the decoded information to to STDOUT.

 Example: